 \subsection{Good properties and uniqueness of the homomorphic expansion}

 In much the same way as in the case of braids \cite[Section~\ref{1-subsubsec:BraidCompatibility}]{Bar-NatanDancso:WKO1}, $Z$ has a number of good properties with respect to various tangle operations: it is group-like\footnote{In practice this simply means that the value of the crossing is an exponential.}; it commutes with adding an inert strand (note that this is a circuit algebra operation, hence it doesn't add anything beyond homomorphicity); and it commutes with deleting a strand and with strand orientation reversals.
 All but the last of these were explained in the context of braids and the explanations still hold.
 Orientation reversal $\glos{S_k}\colon\wT\to\wT$ is the operation which reverses the orientation of the $k$-th component.
-Note that in the world of topology (via Satoh's tubing map) this means reversing both the 1D and the 2D orientations.
+In the image of Satoh's tubing map this translates to reversing both the tube directions.
 The induced diagrammatic operation $S_k\colon \calA^w(T) \to \calA^w(S_k(T))$, where $T$ denotes the skeleton of a given w-tangle, acts by multiplying each arrow diagram by $(-1)$ raised to the power the number of arrow endings (both heads and tails) on the $k$-th strand, as well as reversing the strand orientation.
 Saying that ``$Z$ commutes with $S_k$'' means that the appropriate square commutes.

 The following theorem asserts that a well-behaved homomorphic expansion of $w$-tangles is unique: \begin{theorem} The only homomorphic expansion satisfying the good properties described above is the $Z$ defined in Section \ref{subsec:vw-tangles}. \end{theorem}